x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/run-a-message-trace-and-view-results.md

 ## What do you need to know before you begin?

-- For information about when data is available and for how long, see the [Reporting and message trace data availability and latency](https://docs.microsoft.com/office365/SecurityCompliance/eop/reporting-and-message-trace-in-exchange-online-protection#reporting-and-message-trace-data-availability-and-latency) section in [Reporting and message trace in Exchange Online Protection](https://docs.microsoft.com/office365/SecurityCompliance/eop/reporting-and-message-trace-in-exchange-online-protection).
+- For information about when data is available and for how long, see [Reporting and message trace data availability and latency](https://docs.microsoft.com/office365/SecurityCompliance/eop/reporting-and-message-trace-in-exchange-online-protection#reporting-and-message-trace-data-availability-and-latency).

 - To find and open the classic EAC, see [Exchange admin center in Exchange Online](../../exchange-admin-center.md).